flybywiresim/docs/docs/fbw-a32nx/support/exp.md

 --}

-!!! danger "No Support for Experimental - use at own risk"
+!!! danger "Support for Experimental is not guaranteed - use at own risk!"
-    Please do not seek support for the Experimental Version on Discord and only report issues if you have read this page and the reported and known issues.
+    Please ensure that you have at least read this page and the known issues before reporting issues in the appropriate threads on our Discord server.

+    We ask that you understand support is **not guaranteed** due to the nature of this version and we will happily answer questions time permitting.

 ## Implemented Features for Testing